Previous dayApril 15, 2026Next day

 10.0 km---✓ ReviewedUSGS →

-On April 15, 2026, worldwide seismic activity registered a magnitude 3.8 earthquake 31 km WNW of Baetovo, Kyrgyzstan at 23:57 UTC.
-At a depth of 10.0 km, the event was shallow crustal.
-The epicenter is at 41.358°, 74.603°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+At 23:57 UTC on April 15, 2026, a magnitude 3.8 tremor occurred 31 km WNW of Baetovo, Kyrgyzstan.
+The event originated approximately 10.0 km below the surface, classifying it as shallow crustal.
+Geolocation places the event at 41.358°N, 74.603°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.8 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-15